victorzappi/LDSP/docs/0_introduction.md

 Once the phone is rooted, make sure that you have *Developer Options* enabled on the phone and inside that manu activate *USB debugging*.

 ### Will It Work With My Phone?
 In theory, any phone running Android 2.3 or later can be hacked and run LDSP.
-In practice, some devices—and especially certain vendor-modified builds—are far more difficult to deal with, and a few depart so much from the Android blueprint provided by Google that using LDSP resuls impossible.
+In practice, some devices—and especially certain vendor-modified builds—are far more difficult to deal with, and a few depart so much from the Android blueprint provided by Google that using LDSP results impossible.
 More on this stuff is explained in one of the later doc pages ([Phone Configuration](3_phone_config.md)).

 **Here is a list of the phones we tested**:
 - Asus ZenFone 2 Laser (ZE500KL - Z00ED)